 The Council's capital programme supports a range of priorities in the City Plan but continues to have a focus on economic regeneration.
-The four-year programme from 2021/2022 to 2024/2025 totals £623m, including £234m of new start schemes.
-This will help support Sunderland to contribute towards the key priorities in the City Plan.
+The four-year programme from 2022/2023 to 2025/2026 totals £627m, including £134m of new start schemes.
+This will support the delivery of the key priorities in the City Plan.

-The new starts proposals for 2021/2022 include further investment to support Riverside Sunderland, including a high-level pedestrian bridge, and investment in the wider City centre such as the redevelopment of the train station concourse and car park alongside development of the Culture House.
-A number of schemes are included, which will result in future capital receipts and other income streams to the Council.
-In addition, the proposals include significant investment in housing and other front-line services to residents across the City including schools, social care and other operational assets.
+The new starts proposals for 2022/2023 include; the City of Sunderland Arena, further regeneration of the Sunniside area and investment in the City's parks and open spaces.
+Some schemes included will result in future capital receipts and other income streams to the Council.
+In addition, the proposals include significant investment in other front-line services to residents across the City including social care and other operational assets.